opena11y/aria-to-code/README.md

-# ARIA Specification to Code Generator Version 0.9
+# ARIA Specification to Code Generator Version 1.0 beta

 This utility parses the [ARIA ](https://www.w3.org/TR/wai-aria/) specification and generates a Javascript Object representing the information for the role design patterns, and information on the valid properties, states and values defined in the specification.
 The object created is available as a [JSON object](releases/ariaInHtmlInfo.json) or as a [Javascript include file](releases/ariaInHtmlInfo.js).
 It also generates two files that separate the properties and state information from the role design patterns issues.